-Stout Halfling Playable Race Guide in D&D 5e
+Stout Halfling Playable Race Guide for D&D 5e 2014

 Halflings are short humanoids, standing at about 3ft tall, making them shorter (and less stocky) than even Dwarves.
-They’re similar in nature and stature to the Hobbits of Lord of the Rings enjoying home comforts, friendship and steering well clear of any trouble that might be brewing (though they’re happy to get near any ale that might be brewing).
+They’re similar in nature and stature to the Hobbits of Lord of the Rings, enjoying home comforts, friendship and steering well clear of any trouble that might be brewing (though they’re happy to get near any ale that might be brewing).
+Of course, Halflings also have a very curious streak that often overrides their caution in the face of danger.
+Sometimes this curiosity manifests itself as an adventurer and giving them the kind of bravery you wouldn’t expect from such diminutive people.

 Stout Halflings are a little less common than their Lightfoot cousins.
-Stout Halflings are hardier than most Halflings with resistance to poison.
-For this reason, some believe that Dwarven blood may run in the veins of Stout Halflings though it’s unknown if this is true.
+They are also hardier, with resistance to poison.
+For this reason, some believe that Dwarven blood may run in the veins of Stout Halflings, though it’s unknown if this is really true.

 Stout Halflings were introduced in the Player’s Handbook for D&D 5e and our guide below will tell you everything you need to know to play as one of these diminutive characters.